nathanssantos/podjs/README.md

-# next-typescript-boilerplate
+# PodJS 2.0.0

-Boilerplate for Next.js applications with TypeScript.
+Podcast app built with Next.js and TypeScript.